pranabdas/arpespythontools/docs/xps.md

 In the above example, we have saved the data in two column (`.x_y`) format, which is suitable for importing to other XPS analysis software (like CasaXPS).

-We can also use the module `save_xps` to save data.
+We may alternatively use the module `save_xps` to save data.

 ```python
 arp.save_xps(energy, intensity, "xps_data.x_y")